 Site selectors and businesses seeking new locations have shared with staff that the ability to respond quickly and creatively is crucial to landing deals.
 This has proved true for all recent transactions.
-Each company is going to have different priorities, such as land price, infrastructure, TIF contributions, etc. Having entered the final 5 years of the life of TIF #6, we are no longer able to make new investments from TIF #6.
+Each company is going to have different priorities, beyond land price alone, such as infrastructure, approval process, timing, TIF contributions, etc. Having entered the final 5 years of the life of TIF #6, we are no longer able to make new investments from TIF #6.
 This further increases the importance for the City to be in a position to act quickly and decisively when transactions come forward to ensure we secure sales in the business/industrial parks.
-We have been successful in doing this with all sale transactions in 2019.
-In 2020, we still need to be responsive; but with a tightening market, we may not need to be as generous on financial incentives.
+We have been successful in doing this with all sale transactions over the past few years.
+In 2021, we still need to be responsive, but with a tightening market, we may not need to be as generous on financial incentives.

-The industrial market for lease and purchase space has been tightening up over the past few years, creating a scarcity of large industrial space.
+The industrial market for lease and purchase space has been tightening up over the past few years creating a scarcity of large industrial space.
 As a result, we have seen increased activity in the Southpoint Commerce Park (both contracts and inquiries).
 This has generated greater interest in "speculative" building and, in turn, more inquiries about optioning land.
-Historically, the City has charged an option fee of 1% of the purchase price per year.
-Since some of these projects can utilize large parcels and prevent the City from actively marketing these parcels during the option period, staff recommends increasing the option fee to 2% of the purchase price per year for parcels in excess of 5 acres.
-The option fee for lots less than 5 acres would remain at 1% of the purchase price per year.
+In 2020, Council approved an option fee of 2% of the purchase price per year for parcels in excess of 5 acres.
+The option fee for lots less than 5 acres remains at 1% of the purchase price per year.
 This helps protect the City's inventory of marketable parcels while preserving the smaller users' ability to ensure they have control of their expansion space.

-Based on this analysis, staff would recommend the City maintain its current selling price of \$40,000 for business/industrial park land.
+Based on this analysis, staff would recommend the City maintain its current selling price of \$40,000 for business/industrial park land and option fees as outlined below.
 This puts Appleton in the middle range with regard to land prices.